utwente/living-textbook/docs/frontend-development.md

 ## Builds

-We offer a couple of build methods:
+We offer a couple of build methods.
+You may need to run the back end at least once if you get a compile error.

 - Development build: `yarn dev`
 - Automatic watch (requires refresh on changes): `yarn watch`